 Education & Certification

-Undergraduate Degree: Cal State Northridge - Bachelor of Science, Mechanical Engineering
+Undergraduate Degree: California State University-Northridge - Bachelor of Science, Mechanical Engineering

 Tinkering, playing sports/exercise, video games, spending time with family and friends.